The Bridgewrights Berry

 References

-Historical photos used with permission from Covered Spans of Yesteryear and the National Society for the Preservation of Covered Bridges.
+Historical photos used with permission from the Conway Historical Society, Covered Spans of Yesteryear and the National Society for the Preservation of Covered Bridges.

 Bennett, Lola.
 2009b.
 Historic American Engineering Record, Whittier Bridge, HAER No. NH-50.
 Washington, D.C.: National Park Service, U.S. Department of the Interior.